 Taste: Sherry notes of raisins and sultanas.
 Honey, caramel & biscuit with vanilla fudge, apple and light prickly spice.

 I fear that waft of sulphur may be enough to put some people off but personally I’ve always quite liked the smell of struck matches and in any case, there seems to be enough going on to keep everything in balance.
-Not for everyone perhaps, but a rewarding experience for those who can handle the dram’s ‘ugly’ side.
+Not for everyone perhaps, but a rewarding experience for those who can handle Craigellachie’s ‘ugly’ side.

 For more on Murray McDavid click here.